aswi10/VSDsquadron-intern/README.md

 # VSDsquadron-intern

+VSDsquadron mini🪄:

+VSDSquadron, a cutting-edge development board based on the RISC-V architecture that is fully open-source.

+This board presents an exceptional opportunity for individuals to learn about RISC-V and VLSI chip design utilizing only open-source tools, starting from the RTL and extending all the way to the GDSII.

 Key Features of RISC-V🪄:

 1.Open Source: The RISC-V ISA is open and free to use, allowing anyone to design, manufacture, and sell RISC-V-based chips and software without paying licensing fees.